iluwatar/uml-reverse-mapper/README.md

 ### Using from the command-line

-Build the `urm-core` project with `mvn clean package` and grab the generated artifact `urm-core.jar`.
+Build the `urm-core` project with `./mvnw clean package` and grab the generated artifact `urm-core.jar`.
 Then you need the archive that will be analyzed.
 In this example we use `abstract-factory.jar` and assume the package name to be `com.iluwatar.abstractfactory`.
 Place the jar-files in the same directory and execute the following command.

     java -cp abstract-factory.jar:urm-core.jar com.iluwatar.urm.DomainMapperCli -p com.iluwatar.abstractfactory -i com.iluwatar.abstractfactory.Castle